 - Aeration technologies: comparison of clean water testing performance of different aerator types

 - Clean Water testing as a basis for aeration design: calculation of SOTE and SAE, power demand, aerator placement; the alpha factor

 - A grain of salt: evaluating manufacturers’ efficiency claims; how the ASCE test can be gamed

-Approved for 1 continuing education hour in Alaska, California, Colorado, Idaho, Illinois, Indiana, Louisiana, Maine, Missouri, Montana, and Ohio with the successful completion of the quiz and verified attendance.
+Approved for 1 continuing education hour in Alaska, Arizona, California, Idaho, Illinois, Indiana, Louisiana, Maine, Montana, New Hampshire, New Mexico, Ohio, South Dakota, Vermont, Washington, and Wyoming with the successful completion of the quiz and verified attendance.
 Likely accepted in states that do not preapprove CEUs, such as Alabama and South Carolina.
 Eligible for PDH credit in all states.